What Makes a Great Ad Copy for Real Estate PPC Services?

 What role does local SEO play in real estate PPC?

 Local SEO is vital.
-Incorporating keywords and phrases can help your ads appear in searches specific to your area, attracting a more targeted audience who are likely interested in properties in these locations.
+Incorporating keywords and phrases can help your ads appear in searches specific to your area, attracting a more targeted audience who are interested in properties in these locations.